cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

 Not too bad!

+How do we test it?
 In a case like this, the typical reaction is to reach for mocks, and _as long as things stay simple_, it's pretty manageable